 The existing global service policy is modified to enable Cisco CWS.
+The global service policy applies to all interfaces on the firewall, so this procedure enables CWS on all interfaces.

 Step 1: In Configuration > Firewall > Service Policy Rules, select Add > Add Service Policy Rule.